There's no denying that by the end of the school year, our children's teachers deserve something special as a reminder of how inspiring they are.

 Often, the things educators want and need most are books that they can use to stock their classroom libraries.
 Your child's teacher likely pulls from her own pockets to fill bookshelves for students, in an attempt to maintain a variety of reading and comprehension levels, different genres, and appealing topics for even the most reluctant readers.

 "I have collected books over the last 20 years for my class, and I am always looking for good deals," says Kimberly S., a 4th-grade teacher in Texas.
 "I have spent thousands of dollars over the years.
 Any book that a kid can relate to is key."

-Unfortunately, on top of everyday supplies, supplemental books fail to be included in the annual budget of most classrooms, leaving teachers to their own devices when it comes to providing high-interest reads to their students that will last the year.
+Supplemental books aren't included in the annual budget of most classrooms, leaving teachers to their own devices when it comes to providing high-interest reads to their students that will last the year.
 "I think series are great to have in a K-12 class because kids stick with it, but I spend so much money on books, I don’t even know [the number]," says Caroline F., a teacher in Wyoming.

 Your child's teacher is dedicated to incorporating these themes and reading habits into everyday life, even if it means spending personal funds.
-So for this year's Teacher Appreciation Week, consider scrapping the Starbucks gift card, and send along these hand-selected titles, recommended by teachers and Scholastic staff.
+So to express your gratitude at the end of the school year, consider scrapping the Starbucks gift card, and send along these hand-selected titles, recommended by teachers and Scholastic staff.

 Best Preschool Book Gifts for Teachers

 Scholastic Early Learners: Lift the Flap: Look Who's Mooing! is part of an interactive series that can help curious preschoolers learn about animals.
 From understanding the sound a cow makes to associating the word 'chicken' with its picture, this easy-to-hold board book is the perfect tool for any early learner classroom.